Leo du Pres and Greenlee Smythe: Storyline

 Greenlee eventually gives up on Leo, as he is determined to keep Laura happy in his sham of a marriage.
 Greenlee subsequently moves in with Jake Martin and the two become very close.

 Laura eventually begins to go insane, plotting against Greenlee and ultimately guilts Leo into a "proper" ceremony, where Leo comes to his senses and turns Laura down.
 As he gives her back his ring, Greenlee, who was trapped by Laura in an air duct, sets off the sprinkler system in an attempt to get help.
 The entire wedding party ducks for cover except for Leo, who feels cleansed of Laura and is ready to win Greenlee back.

 Once Leo leaves Laura, Greenlee becomes torn between Jake and Leo.
 Neither man wants to be "the other man."
 Leo proposes to Greenlee and she accepts, but the engagement is later broken when Leo tries to give her the ring in front of Jake and Laura, which Greenlee takes as an attempt to show up Jake.
 The two quickly get back together however, but the happiness is short-lived.
 Greenlee ends up trapped on an island with Jake after she is drugged and left for dead on a sinking boat by Leo's mother, Vanessa Cortlandt, who sets it up to make Leo think Greenlee has left him for Jake.
 Greenlee and an also-drugged Jake escaped their near-watery grave, but Greenlee's unwillingness to commit to Jake results in Jake walking away and Leo and Greenlee happily reunite.

 Leo spends most of 2002 coping with his bizarre and criminal family.
 First comes Vanessa kidnapping and nearly killing Greenlee, and the reveal that Vanessa has long been Proteus, head of an international drug cartel.
-Leo begins to wonder about the drug money she has stashed away somewhere, seeing the cash as a way for he and Greenlee to eventually move to their favorite city, Paris.
+Leo begins to wonder about the drug money she has stashed away somewhere, seeing the cash as a way for him and Greenlee to eventually move to their favorite city, Paris.
 Vanessa develops a split personality, is admitted to the hospital as a psych patient, and Leo is drawn into her needs in spite of his better judgment.
 He also distrusts her new lawyer, Trey Kenyon, and with good reason, as Trey is plotting against him and Vanessa, both out of revenge and to get his hands on the Proteus money.
 Unknown to everyone, Trey is Leo's long-lost half-brother, and wants revenge for what he feels was abandonment by his family.